ygryadit/ygryadit.github.io/index.md

 					I am primarily interested in <i>AI, sketching and CAD for creation and creativity</i>.
 				</p>
 				<p>
-					I am a lecturer (Assitant Professor) in Artificial Intelligence at CVSSP and Surrey Institute for People-Centred AI, UK, and I am co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
+					I am a lecturer (Assistant Professor) in Artificial Intelligence at CVSSP and Surrey Institute for People-Centred AI, UK, and I am co-director of the <a href='http://sketchx.ai/'>SketchX</a> group.
 					In 2020, I joined CVSSP and the SketchX group, led by <a href='https://scholar.google.co.uk/citations?user=irZFP_AAAAAJ&hl=en'>Prof. Yi-Zhe Song</a> as a Senior Research Fellow (2020-2022).
 					Since then I have been co-advising PhD students working on sketch-based modeling, retrieval, segmentation and sketch-generation for professional and quick 2D or 3D sketches.